Table of Contents

 USAA Home and Personal Loans

 Loans are not the easiest thing to get through USAA.
 And if you get approved, their rates are typically higher than most banks.
-This is the case for home, car and personal loans.
-Even if you have a good credit score, you’re looking at some pretty high interest rates.
-Personally, they told me I couldn’t get a VA loan through them because my civilian job wasn’t related to what I did while I was in the military—first time I’ve heard that.
+This is the case for home, car, and personal loans.
+Even if you have a good credit score, you’re looking at some pretty high-interest rates.
+Personally, they told me I couldn’t get a VA loan through them because my civilian job wasn’t related to what I did while I was in the military.

 Investing your money is a smart move.
 You need to save up for retirement, emergencies, and just everyday life.
 But who you invest with, how you invest, and the rate at which you invest are all just as important.
 USAA does a good job of advising their members on how to do each of these.
 However, they do not always have the best return rates (not always the case, but just shows you should shop around before you invest).